 Tenants who refuse to pay rent can be a real nightmare.
 Be sure to keep proper records of their rent payments and proof of your property's existing condition.
 This will empower you with solid evidence in court in case they try to damage your property on purpose or file counter claims.

 To avoid these rent problems in the future, we highly recommend that you run credit checks on all rental applicants before accepting them as your new tenant.
-You can obtain their credit reports from a reputable tenant screening agency such as Tenant Verification Service or E-Renter.
+You can obtain their credit reports from a reputable tenant screening agency such as E-Renter.

 Some tenants have nasty habits like blasting music late at night or getting into frequent squabbles.
 If left unchecked, they may end up harassing their neighbors or other tenants living on your rental property.